By Mel Lee-Smith

-Home to pristine beaches, verdant redwood forests, and postcard-worthy mountain ranges, California is a terrific place to take your dog on a road trip.
+Home to pristine beaches, verdant redwood forests, and postcard-worthy mountain ranges, California has terrific places to go with your dog on a road trip.
 Packed with more bucket-list destinations than you can shake Fido’s favorite stick at, the Golden State welcomes millions of holidaymakers from around the world each year.

 San Diego and San Francisco both rank among the top 10 dog-friendliest cities in America.
 It’s no wonder why — both cities boast dozens of dog-friendly dining and shopping options.
 Not to mention some of the country’s best off-leash parks, trails, and beaches.
 San Francisco also has the unique distinction of being one of few American cities where dogs outnumber children.

 Daydreaming of a West Coast adventure with your best four-legged friend?
 We’ve dug up some of the best dog-friendly road trip destinations in California.
 Read on to discover where to play, where to stay, where to eat, and so much more.

 You’ll find some of the world’s most famous natural attractions in California.
 Mountains, beaches, forests — no matter what type of terrain you’re looking to see, your dog is welcome to experience it by your side.
 We’ve rounded up 5 quintessential national parks, beaches, and dog parks worth visiting on your dog-friendly California road trip.